Teichm\"uller space of circle diffeomorphisms with H\"older continuous derivatives: Symmetric homeomorphisms and the little Teich m ul ler subspace

-In particular, there is an absolute constant $R'>0$ such that $m_{F_t}(x,t)^{\pm 1} \leq 1+R'\sqrt{t}$ for $0<t < 1/2$.
+In particular, there is an absolute constant $R'>0$ such that $m_{F_t}(x,t)^{\pm 1} \leq 1+R'\sqrt{t}$ for $0<t \leq 1/2$.

-Next, we apply the quasiconformal automorphism $h_t$ to the points $F_t(x-t)$, $F_t(x)$ and $F_t(x+t)$, which are mapped to $h(x-t)$, $h(x)$ and $h(x+t)$ respectively.
-Note that the quasisymmetric quotients can be given by the conformal moduli as follows:
+Next, we apply the quasiconformal homeomorphism $h_t$ to the points $F_t(x-t)$, $F_t(x)$, and $F_t(x+t)$, which are mapped to $h(x-t)$, $h(x)$, and $h(x+t)$, respectively.
+We note that the quasisymmetry quotients can be given by the conformal moduli as follows: